snimu/blog/contents/modded-nanogpt-multi-output/article.md

 However, this caused me OOM errors.
 I still don't quite understand why (I'm not very deep into the effects of achitecture on the memory requirements of backpropagation), but it caused me to use a linear layer to project the latents from layer 12 down to size 128.
 This way, the concatenated layers are only slightly larger than the non-concatenated ones.

 However, the final loss was 2.922, so not below the limit; and it still took more time per step.
 Therefore, I dismissed this line of work.

+## Summary

+Substracting intermediate layer outputs from the output latents enables a separation of concerns for those layers, allowing them to fully focus on enriching the residual stream for the next layer.

+For modded-nanogpt medium, skipping layer 11 is likely best, and led to a new world record.
+However, this partially depends on skip connections inherent in the architecture, and would have to be re-determined for other architectures.

+Skipping multiple layer outputs to the output latents doesn't improve wallclock time in modded-nanogpt.
+However, this might again be due to the skip connections providing multiple layer outputs at layer 11.
+I could also be different for deeper models.
+Thus, skipping from more than one layer should not be taken out of consideration for practical use-cases.